stalniy/casl/BACKERS.md

 Maintaining and developing Open Source project takes considerable amount of time to:

 * read, analyze and prioritize issues
-* answer questions in gitter chat and stackoverflow
+* answer questions in support chat and stackoverflow
 * create articles and examples of how to use CASL

 So, I am currently exploring the possibility of working on CASL fulltime.